neurallayer/roboquant.org/content/documentation/design.md

 you could have a look at backtrader, pyalgotrade or zipline.

 ## Interactive and traditional development
 From the start we developed *roboquant* to be used either as a library included in your application or interactively from a Jupyter notebook.
 The various API's have been designed so that they support both use-cases.

 Where many Java based applications require a lot of ceremony to implement even the simplest piece of functionality, *roboquant* it designed to remove most of that.
-Especially in a Jupyter notebook environment, it is very easy to get started:
+Especially in a Jupyter notebook environment, it is very easy to get started.
+Because of this the API exposed by roboquant follows certain rules:

-- Almost no imports required
+- Minimize need for imports, for example don't expose third party types if it can be avoided
+- Use sensible defaults for method parameters where possible
+- Use informative toString() implementations and explanatory exception messages
+- Provide overloaded convenience methods if it makes life easier for the user of the API
+- Use a flat package structure, so any import is simple to remember
-- No explicit type info need to be provided
+- Leverage type inference where possible so no additional type info needs to be provided
-- Out of the box powerfull charts

 ## Modules
 In order to keep the project manageable and also reduce the download sizes, roboquant is divided into a number